Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 One of the most important things to remember is that divorce is commonly a lengthy process.
 Although a divorce can be finalized shortly after a settlement is reached, it generally takes a number of months for the parties to reach a resolution.

 Attorneys must negotiate and, before they can effectively do so, all relevant financial and other information must be compiled and catalogued.
 If a settlement cannot be achieved, then the court must determine the issues at trial.
-If the case goes to court, it will likely take longer still.
+If the goes to court, it will likely take longer still.

 It is also during this process that financial and custody issues will be settled.
 During this phase, each party’s behavior, assets, and personal history will be closely examined.
 Because the law allows room for interpretation, custody, asset distribution, and financial support issues are often subjective judgments.

-It is in this phase that the advice of Florida divorce lawyers proves most valuable.
+It is in this phase that the advice of Florida divorce attorneys proves most valuable.
 Throughout the discovery process and negotiations, the guidance of the experienced Miami-Dade divorce attorneys at Orshan, Spann & Fernandez-Mesa will be an important part of protecting your individual interests and ensuring an equitable settlement.

 Making the Transition